-As Australia’s largest independent Contract Research Organisation, Novotech was embarking on an exciting change from a traditional, desk and chair environment to agile workspace.
+As Australia’s largest independent Contract Research Organisation, Novotech was embarking on an exciting change from a traditional, desk and chair environment to a fully agile workspace.
 An added challenge was the refurbishment of the office while staff were still occupying the space.
-Novotech was fast outgrowing its current space and required a look and feel which was contemporary, professional and could be rolled out to its network of offices across Asia..
+Novotech was fast outgrowing its existing space and required a look and feel which was contemporary, professional and could be rolled out to its network of offices across Asia.
 A slick on-brand design was achieved with Bold Collective’s eclectic design flair, coupled with careful budget and timeline planning.

 It was important to the client that there were no individual offices, and that consistent with its ethos of information transparency, all meeting rooms were light with glass walls.

 Novotech has embraced the new activity-based workspace which strongly resonates with their culture.
 John Moller, CEO has remarked; "Novotech has put an enormous amount of effort into redesigning its work practices to facilitate flexible working across the business."

 This is an important part of our ambition of becoming the workplace of choice in our industry, and is an important part of our gender equality and inclusiveness agenda allowing effective working from any location at any time - John Moller - CEO, Novotech.

 "Before we could implement this workplace design, we needed to make massive investments to ensure that all of our systems and applications were, cloud accessible, unified communications were available from all locations, and regulator approved e-signatures were implemented."